roman-milk/roman-milk.github.io/mrs-jizm.md

  And so, while Mrs Jizm's cunt squelched and farted around Peter's girth, and while he groaned and spluttered a lewd description of how it felt to have her body clenching around him, I kissed the woman.
 Her tongue danced with mine as she held my face in her hands and panted into my mouth.
 I pulled away from her and stared into her eyes.

  "Who are you?"
 I asked; a rhetorical question delivered more to me then to her.
 I was questioning whether or not I truly knew Robyn, searching for how she'd changed so dramatically.
 I recalled our first meeting, the reticence she'd shown, her objection when I'd launched myself at her, unable to hold back, desperate to suck her nipples.
 She'd protested that she didn't offer that kind of service, claimed that she was a model; no sexual contact.
 Where had that woman gone?
 Who was this here now?
 Wasn't this still Robyn, albeit dressed in a black latex corset, boots and mask?
 Who was this slut who'd fucked two men, one after the other, and who wanted, no, who craved, their spunk?
-Report_Story #2